EIvimeyCook/shinyDigitise/README.md

 Importantly, both packages allows for replotting and checking of data extraction from graphs - which all contribute to increased reproducibility.

-Introduced in this new preprint: [A framework for improving the reproducibility of data extraction for meta-analysis](https://ecoevorxiv.org/repository/view/4814/).
+Introduced in this new preprint: [A framework for improving the reproducibility of data extraction for meta-analysis.
+EcoEvoRxiv (2022)](https://ecoevorxiv.org/repository/view/4814/).

 ## To install: